ryanatkn/gro/src/task/README.md

 Because Gro tasks are just functions, you can directly import them from within other tasks and run them.
-Usually though you'll want to use the `invokeTask` helper for its automatic logging and diagnostics.
+However, we recommend using the `invokeTask` helper for its automatic logging and diagnostics.

 The `invokeTask` helper uses Gro's task resolution rules